 Fans of adorable Christmas movies unite!
 Finding Christmas has every element of a cheesy Hallmark flick wrapped up and tied with a beautiful, glittery bow.

-Let me tell you why this is the best book to read this holiday season.
+Let me tell you why Finding Christmas is the best book to read this holiday season.

 Looking for More book reviews?